Are your bagels boiled?

 what do you do with unsold bagels?

-We work with local groups like the Rhode Island Free Clinic to donate unsold bagels at the end of the day.
+We're committed to reducing food waste.
+We turn most unsold bagels into bagel chips and compost the rest.
 If your organization is interested in picking up unsold product, please send us an email with information about your organization's mission and needs.

 what's with your prices?

 We believe you get what you pay for.
 High quality ingredients, artisanal techniques and doing business with integrity all add up to the prices you see on the menu.
+Over 40% of our sourcing dollars are spent with New England-based producers.
 We work with King Arthur flour, a pricey alternative but one we love for its consistent quality and superior taste.
 We source our coffee from local roaster Borealis Coffee Company, paying a premium for outstanding coffee and supporting a local business.
 We don't rely on minimum-wage workers or unpaid interns to run our kitchen and serve your bagels.
-We offer our employees benefits like paid time off and regular team events.
-We focus on artisanal techniques and do everything from scratch by hand, so we don't have a machine that rolls and spits out hundreds of bagels a day and we don't have a steam oven to bypass the boiling process.
+We offer our employees benefits like a company-funded & fully-vested 401(k) for all team members, paid time off and sick leave, salaried positions, education reimbursements and regular team outings.
+We focus on artisanal techniques and do everything from scratch by hand.
+(We don't have a machine that rolls and spits out hundreds of bagels a day and we don't have a steam oven to bypass the boiling process.)
 We want to continue supporting local producers, paying fair wages (and always moving that goalpost in favor of our team!), and giving our customers the best possible product we can make.
 If you support how we do business, visit us often!